RESAR-BEV: An Explainable Progressive Residual Autoregressive Approach for Camera-Radar Fusion in BEV Segmentation: Experiments

-{\parskip=3pt \textit{Robustness Performance:} Our distance-based robustness analysis evaluates vehicle segmentation performance across varying distances using a $0.5$m/pixel grid centered on the ego vehicle.
+{\parskip=3pt \textit{Distance:} Our distance-based robustness analysis evaluates vehicle segmentation performance across varying distances using a $0.5$m/pixel grid centered on the ego vehicle.
 In Tab. \ref{tab:range}, the CRN model demonstrates superior close-range ($0-20$m) detection by effectively combining Camera and Radar modalities with its dedicated vehicle segmentation head.
-While our model achieves comparable performance to BEV-Car in mid-range ($20-35$m) scenarios, it significantly outperforms all baselines by $40.8\%$ for long-range ($35-50$m) detection.
-The overall performance improvement of $1.2\%$ across all ranges ($0-50$m) can be attributed to our progressive residual refinement strategy, which first captures coarse vehicle locations before performing fine-grained residual corrections, combined with the robust depth estimation provided by Radar fusion, particularly beneficial in challenging conditions like low-light environments or occluded scenarios.
+While our model achieves comparable performance to BEV-Car in mid-range ($20-35$m) scenarios, It achieves a long-range ($35-50$m) detection performance of $40.8\%$, significantly outperforming all baselines.
+The overall performance improvement of $2.1\%$ across all ranges ($0-50$m) can be attributed to our progressive residual refinement strategy, which first captures coarse vehicle locations before performing fine-grained residual corrections, combined with the robust depth estimation provided by Radar fusion, particularly beneficial in challenging conditions like low-light environments or occluded scenarios.

+To further evaluate the range extension, we conducted a scalability analysis by expanding the physical coverage from 100×100 m to 200×200 m while maintaining the original BEV grid size of 200×200 pixels.
+This reduces the ability to discern fine-grained structures such as lane dividers and vehicles (Fig. \ref{fig:long_range}).
+Maintaining the original resolution of 0.5m/pixel would quadruple the memory load in the core modules (Fig. \ref{fig:complex}).
+Therefore, the original configuration was selected to balance efficiency and performance.

-Our environment-based robustness analysis reveals complementary Camera-Radar limitations.
+\textit{Environment:} Our environment-based robustness analysis reveals complementary camera-radar limitations.
 Using the validation split from ~\cite{bevcar}, we benchmarked our full progressive refinement model, its end-to-end variant, and BEVCar across three critical driving scenarios: sunny (optimal), rainy (moderate), and dark (severe).
 In Tab. \ref{tab:whether}, our key findings: (1) All models demonstrate improved drivable area and vehicle segmentation performance in rainy conditions, attributed to reduced vehicular occlusion and more comprehensive Camera coverage compensating for Radar deficiencies, while lane segmentation accuracy declines due to water surface reflections.
-(2) Night degrades all models as cameras lose reliable visual cues while Radar ramains sparse.
-The comprehensive retesting confirms our full model's robustness ($54.0\%$ mIoU), achieving a $2.48\%$ advantage over BEVCar ($51.52\%$) across all categories and conditions.
+(2) Nighttime degradation primarily stems from cameras losing reliable visual cues, while radar maintains consistent performance despite its inherent sparsity.
+The comprehensive retesting confirms our full model's robustness ($54.0\%$ mIoU), achieving a $3.23\%$ advantage over BEVCar ($50.77\%$) across all categories and conditions.